Kingto89/ROMetrics/assets/cases/case_001.md

 ---

 ## Chief Complaint
-“My neck feels stiff when I try to turn to the left.”
+“My neck feels stiff when I try to turn to the right.”

 ---